searxng/searxng/docs/admin/installation-searx.rst

    :start-after: START create virtualenv
    :end-before: END create virtualenv

-To install searx's dependencies, exit the searx *bash* session you opened above and restart a new.
+To install searx's dependencies, exit the SearXNG *bash* session you opened above and restart a new.
 Before install, first check if your *virtualenv* was sourced from the login (*~/.profile*):